 Underlying all of marketing automation’s content creation and lead management is the ability to measure what is happening.
-Robust marketing automation platform include metrics on any and everything.
+A robust marketing automation platform includes metrics on any and everything.
 This includes email opens, clicks, keyword tracking, traffic source, and more.

 For reporting and ROI tracking. marketing automation lets you create campaigns.
 Campaigns tie together all assets and efforts related to an initiative, so you can gauge the overall effectiveness.
-If you launch a series of similar emails and landing pages, you can associate them to a campaign.
-After a period of time, you know how well the web pages, social postings, Google ads and emails do.
+If you launch a series of similar emails and landing pages, you can associate them with a campaign.
+After a period of time, you know how well the web pages, social postings, Google ads, and emails do.